Abbey Murphy

-Abigail Murphy (born April 14, 2002) is an American college ice hockey player who is a forward and captain for the University of Minnesota of the National Collegiate Athletic Association (NCAA).
-As a member of the United States women's national ice hockey team, she has competed in three World Championships as well as the 2022 Winter Olympics, earning at least a silver medal in each.
+Abigail Murphy (born April 14, 2002) is an American college ice hockey player for the Seattle Torrent of the Professional Women's Hockey League (PWHL).
+She was previously the captain for the University of Minnesota of the National Collegiate Athletic Association (NCAA).

+As a member of the United States women's national ice hockey team, Murphy is a two-time World Championship gold medalist (2023, 2025), 2022 Olympic silver medalist and 2026 Olympic gold medalist.
+At the 2023 IIHF Women's World Championship, Murphy set the tournament record for fastest goal in history, scoring seven seconds into a game against Switzerland.